Reports of harassment of women at checkpoints have reached the PNP

-Some members of the Philippine National Police will face investigation for reported abuses while they are securing certain areas during the enhanced community quarantine period.
+Some members of the Philippine National Police and the Armed Forces of the Philippines will face investigation for reported abuses while they are securing certain areas during the enhanced community quarantine period.

 Actress Bela Padilla called the attention of the PNP after a story of a female Twitter user supposedly harassed by a military personnel in a checkpoint reached her.